Follow-Up Tests

 Each species is identified by the unique code that named its column.
 We can use these codes to look their names in our Oak_spp object and then draw on our ecological knowledge of the system to interpret them.

-ISA with Multiple Groups
+ISA with Combinations of Groups

 Our grazing example includes three levels that can be combined into seven groups: